Skip to content

 Common options for plumbers:

-• Cash discount on next service.
-"Refer a mate and get $50 off your next job."
-Simple, direct, works.
+• Cash discount on next service: “Refer a mate and get $50 off your next job.”

-For most Australian plumbing businesses, a $30–50 credit or discount works best.
-It's meaningful without destroying margins.
+For most local plumbing businesses, a $30–50 credit or discount works best.

 2. Easy Ways to Refer

-• A referral card or flyer.
-Hand it to every customer.
-Include your name, number, and the offer.
-Make it pocket-sized so they'll actually carry it.
+• A referral card or flyer—hand it to every customer, include your name, number, and the offer, make it pocket-sized

-• A simple online form.
-A one-page form on your website where they enter the referrer's name and the new customer's details.
+• A simple online form on your website

-• QR code.
-Print it on your invoice, van, or uniform.
-Scans straight to your referral page.
+• QR code printed on your invoice, van, or uniform

-• Word of mouth with a system.
-Train your team to mention the referral offer at the end of every job.
-"By the way, if you know anyone who needs a plumber, we'll give you $40 off your next call if they mention your name."
+• Word of mouth with a system—train your team to mention the referral offer at the end of every job

 3. Transparent Tracking